phischde/www-project-ai-maturity-assessment/DRAFT/content/10_The_Model/70_Verification/10_Security_Testing.md

-### AIMA Security Testing
+### Security Testing

-The AIMA Security Testing practice is essential for proactively identifying and mitigating security vulnerabilities in AI systems.
+The Security Testing practice is essential for proactively identifying and mitigating security vulnerabilities in AI systems.
 By systematically performing specialized security assessments tailored for AI, organizations can strengthen their defense against evolving threats such as adversarial attacks, model poisoning, and robustness failures.
 These security tests ensure AI systems operate safely, securely, and ethically.

 #### Objectives